kilroyjones/openweather-async/README.md

 ```

-You'll need to add these to add the following dependencies to your **Cargo.toml**.
+Next, you'll need to add the following dependencies to your **Cargo.toml**.

 ```
 openweather-async = 0.0.1